What to bring

 So you've decided to come to class, but don't really know what to bring.
 Here is a basic guide to what we suggest.

 - Waiver - Everyone that takes one of our classes is required to fill out a waiver.
 The easiest way to do this is sign up for the class on our registration page.
-If the class isn't on there or you can't figure out the site, you can prepare ahead of time and fill out our easy online waiver HERE.
-Otherwise the coach at class will supply one for you.
-Participants under the age of 18 may be required to have an additional paper copy signed by a guardian if their online profile is not totally complete with "ICE - In Case of Emergency" info & contact.
+If the class isn't on there or you can't figure out the site, you can prepare ahead of time and fill out and bring a hard copy of the waiver HERE.
+Note that participants under the age of 18 may be required to have a paper copy signed by a guardian if their online profile is not totally complete with "ICE - In Case of Emergency" info & contact.

 - Comfortable athletic clothing - This is entirely up to you.
 Sweatpants, leggings, baggy's, track bottoms, tights, shorts, your favorite onesie, etc- whatever you feel most comfortable training in.
 We recommend that your attire doesn't limit your ability to move or have loose ends that may get caught.

 - Footwear / Shoes* - Are a huge topic of debate in the parkour community and the list is constantly being updated.
 General guideline is that they should be comfortable, able to be tightened (no clogs or Crocs), and have a good grip on the bottom.
 Running or skating shoes are usually the "gateway shoe" and then people will find something more specialized from there.